Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 An important consideration regarding the robot’s balance was to place the heaviest components (the Arduino board, the batteries, the 360-degree servo) in the center of the chassis, maintaining a low and centralized center of mass.
 The batteries that directly power the 360-degree servo (explained in detail below) are located in a separate structure, as this was a last-minute modification.

+### Power and Sensor Architecture

+This section covers the power supply, the wiring diagram created in TinkerCad, and everything related to the sensors.

+#### Power Supply
+The robot uses four Samsung ICR18650-26FU batteries as its power source.
+Two batteries power the Arduino R4 board, and the other two directly power the 360-degree servo motor.
+This prevents interference with the servo, allowing the robot to move smoothly.

+An energy estimate was calculated for all components to determine the appropriate batteries:

+* HUSKYLENS module: 230–420 mA.
+* Arduino R4 Minima board: 100 mA.
+* HC-SR04 sensors: 15 mA
+* 180-degree microservo: 200 mA
+* 360-degree continuous rotation servo: 700 mA
+* Total: 1215 mA

+Theoretically, this is the robot’s power consumption.
+However, after measuring the robot’s actual power consumption, it was 500 mA.
+Therefore, with two batteries (2600 mA), we have enough power for 5 hours.
+These were the initial calculations since we were only going to use two batteries.

 ### The Team
 The Minaguro team from Herencia, Spain, is made up of dedicated and hardworking members led by a teacher.
 This is our first year competing in the WRO Future Engineers category, and each member brings important skills to the team.